 If you take public transportation to work, get off a few stops before the one closest to your work and walk the rest of the way.
 Do the same thing after work on the way home.

-By incorporating these strategies into your daily routine, you’ll find you do have the your change of developing heart problems
+By incorporating these strategies into your daily routine, you’ll find you do have your chance of developing heart problems